Hillary Ndemera* and Busiswe Bhengu

 Barriers as perceived by kidney transplant recipients are aspects of self-management, which influence the recipient negatively in managing himself or herself or even taking full responsibility of their condition.
 The emerging themes were kidney transplant recipient, physiological, psychological, healthcare system and low socio-economic status related as displayed in Table 3.

-Table 3 Summary of the main themes and emerging themes of barriers.
+Table 3 Summary of the emerging themes of barriers.

 |19||Recipient related||Busy work schedules